 Nicholas Klein advises clients on international trade and national security matters, including export controls, CFIUS, sanctions, anti-boycott, and trade remedies and policy.
 He represents clients in the aerospace and defense, telecommunications, financial services, manufacturing, energy and technology sectors, among others.

 He represents corporations, boards of directors and individuals with internal investigations, voluntary disclosures and the resolution of administrative enforcement proceedings.
-He assists companies with designing and implementing compliance programs and corporate policies regarding the international trade laws.
+He also assists companies with designing and implementing compliance programs and corporate policies regarding the international trade laws.

 Mr. Klein provides legal and related policy advice with respect to international trade agreements, such as the North American Free Trade Agreement, World Trade Organization agreements, and bilateral and multilateral trade negotiations.
 He also is experienced litigating complex antidumping and countervailing duty cases before the U.S. Department of Commerce, the U.S. International Trade Commission, the Court of International Trade and the Court of Appeals for the Federal Circuit.